About Me ◔_◔

 I prefer spaces over tabs, 4 spaces per tab, and \n for newlines.
 It's really the only way to go with cross platform, cross-editor, cross-vcs-utility, cross-developer-age development.
 A tab looks different depending on the environment, and in certain cases like svn on a win32 console, you don't have an option to change the 8 characters of whitespace.
 Senior (as in age) developers hate two space indents.
 And while \n is not notepad-friendly, virtually every other application on Windows will know what to do with it.
 I'm typically pragmatic about all of my preferences, which makes changing them pretty easy too.

 In true polyglot form I run a highly customized version of Windows on a 17" Quad Core HP Envy.
 I use a Win32 port of Linux command line utilities, and a trove of batch, ps, and shell scripts to normalize the two environments otherwise.
-I run Ubuntu in a VM for Linux development, and keep a Windows dekstop for the business-compatibility of Microsoft Office products.
-I have a couple macs for iOS development but I'm a strong proponent for native-wrapped html applications.
-I use KomodoIDE for the vim key bindings, and its almost ubiquitous code debugger.
-I personally perfer Mercurial but have used Git professionally since 2009.
-I have about 6 Microsoft Natural keyboards around the house just in case they ever stop manufacturing them - all of them still work 100% perfectly.
+I run Ubuntu in a VM for Linux development, and keep a Windows desktop for the business-compatibility of Microsoft Office products.
+I have a mac mini for iOS development but I'm a strong proponent for native-wrapped or PWA applications.
+I use VSCode with vim key bindings.
+I have about 6 Microsoft Natural keyboards around the house just in case they ever stop manufacturing them - all of them still work perfectly.

 I'm hesitantly a libertarian, but not a 70's libertarian, or a sexist libertarian, or an anarchist libertarian, or an isolationist libertarian, or a tea party libertarian.
 Just a rational, centric libertarian.
-But I've found that I dislike so many people who call themselves libertarian, and found so many others who are not libertarian, that share a somewhat justified and negative opinion of the group as a whole, that I'm eagerly awaiting a new group that defines my political viewpoints.
-I'm sure I'll get into the details in due time, especially with elections around the corner.
+But I've found that I dislike enough people who call themselves libertarian, and found so many others who are not libertarian, that share a somewhat justified and negative opinion of the group as a whole, that I'm eagerly awaiting a new group that defines my political viewpoints.

 I was born in northern California, and moved to Texas in the early 90's.
 I've also lived in Arizona, coincidentally in the same area as my wife's extended family.

-I'm married, to Elli Pope, and we have a 4yo daughter Evenlyn, and 3yo son Keegan.
+I'm married, to Elli Pope, and we have a daughter Evenlyn, and a son Keegan.

 I think code minification is almost utterly useless anymore, and doing so at the cost of sensible code debugging is down right mean.
 We have enough bandwidth, enough alternative optimizations, and enough gzip support to consider this practice archaic.
 That being said, I can still debug minified versions of jQuery surprisingly well.

 I wrote my first "mobile app" on the TI-82 graphing calculator back in 1994.
-My crowning acheivements were a note-taking/cheat sheet app, a drugwars clone, and a faux-3D flight simulator.
+My crowning achievements were a note-taking/cheat sheet app, a Wall Street sim game, and a faux-3D flight simulator.
 I was extremely jealous of the TI-93's keyboard :*(

 I have a twitter account and a Facebook account - I rarely use the former and I only use the latter for development purposes and the occasional picture post of my children for family members who don't know about my site.